miko3k/spanish-verbs/README.md

 console.log(verbos())
 ```

-Some highlights:
+Keep in mind that:
 * The list will be ordered by [importance](https://en.wiktionary.org/w/index.php?title=User:Matthias_Buchmeier#Spanish_frequency_list)
 * Typescript typings are included
-* Note that all javascript code is generated from the the JSON sources
+* Note that all javascript code is generated from the the JSON sources, the JSON is the single source of truth
 * The JSON files are also bundled in the package should you need them
 * If you are interested only in a few verbs, be please avoid calling `verbos()` as it effectively prohibits the [tree shaking](https://webpack.js.org/guides/tree-shaking/)
-* [Typescript schema](tools/generate-package/schema/verbo.d.ts) is same as JSON sources, with one addtional field `id`, which contains the filename without `.json` extension
+* The [Typescript schema](tools/generate-package/schema/verbo.d.ts) is same as JSON one, with one addtional field `id`, which contains the filename without `.json` extension
 * No dependencies!